 Hill International Also Produces Expensive Pro-PLA Reports for State and Local Governments

-Hill International doesn’t just make money by producing pro-PLA studies for the federal government; it makes money recommending and managing PLAs with state and local governments, too.
+Hill International doesn’t just make money by producing pro-PLA studies for the federal government; it makes money recommending and managing PLAs with private developers and state and local governments, too.

 For example, in 2010 a joint venture between Hill International and LiRo won a $15 million contract to provide services and produce a report for the New York City School Construction Authority (NYCSCA) justifying a PLA mandate on billions of dollars worth of city construction projects.
 The PLA mandate was subject to a recent unsuccessful legal challenge by union contractors and associations because some union tradespeople and contractors were locked out from participating on school projects subjected to the PLA mandate because they were not part of the PLA drafted by Hill International, the NYSCA and favored construction trade unions controlling the labor supply to these projects.
 Hill International also produced a pro-PLA report for the NYSCA for an unknown sum in 2005.

 In 2007, The Daily Freeman reported that Hill International’s relationship with Ulster County, N.Y., was scrutinized by a special investigating committee after it received $1.64 million in taxpayer money for services like a pro-PLA study, “administering a PLA,” and “compiling a jail project study that consisted of copies of job logs…” for the Ulster County Law Enforcement Center (“Jail probe committee scrutinizes consultant,” 8/29/07)